JPDabbles/jpdabbles.github.io/index.md

 ---
 layout: default
 ---
-# Passphrase: "Have you seen the sky today?"
+Tanya, "Have you seen the sky today?"
-# Mode: Verbal